 Do I need to use different skin care products in the morning and at night?

 You don’t necessarily need to use different products in the morning and at night.
-However, if you do decide to use a retinol or night cream, it’s best to use those only at night.
+However, if you do decide to use a retinol or a heavier night cream, it’s best to use those only at night.

 Why should I wash my face at night?